usnistgov/SCATMECH/README.md

-# SCATMECH: Polarized light scattering C++ class library
+# SCATMECH: Polarized Light Scattering C++ Class Library

 SCATMECH is an object-oriented C++ class library developed to distribute models for light scattering applications.
 Included in the library are models for diffuse surface scattering that predict the bidirectional reflectance